zuper1998/zuper1998.github.io/geom_and_savi.md

 	+ setable angle for coverage
 + premade but editable satellite constellations
 + easily generate satellite constelations
++ you can use the Ballard Rosette tool to generate Rosette constellations!

 ### Would be nice to have
 + The possibilty to export to TLE